 But what’s really messed up is this scene, which would be sweet were it not happening between a woman and her husband’s best friend:

 Mark shows up and confesses love to Juliet while Peter unwittingly sits upstairs watching TV.
 It’s so unnecessary, and completely unfair to everyone involved.
-And it’s also really shitty of Juliet to not shut that thing down immediately.
+It’s shitty of Juliet to not shut that thing down immediately, but Mark is the real trash person here.
+You don’t do this to people you profess to care about.

 Harry (Alan Rickman) and everyone.
 Let me be clear: the late, great Alan Rickman can do no wrong in my eyes.
 He was brilliant in Die Hard (which isn’t a Christmas movie.
 Nope.
 Don’t even start, pumpkins), and he is possibly one of the best parts of Galaxy Quest, a film that is made up almost exclusively of great parts.
 But dear god, he is a walking sexual nightmare in this movie.
 Harry (Rickman) works with Sarah (Linney), and at one point confronts her about being in love with another coworker.